-We apply the SK-means algorithm to cluster the first two FPCs for these three subjects.
-The new criterion ICCC, together with AIC, BIC, GAP and MR are used to select the number of clusters.
-The results of each model selection method are displayed in Figures S8, S15, and S16 of Supplementary Materials, respectively.
-Same as in the simulation studies, AIC and BIC keep decreasing and fail to perform model selection for these subjects.
-We will focus on the comparison between GAP, MR, and ICCC below.
+We applied the SK-means algorithm to cluster the first two FPCs for these three subjects.
+The new criterion ICCC, together with AIC, BIC, GAP, and MR are used to select the number of clusters.
+The results of each model selection method are displayed in Figures S8, S15, and S16 of the Supplementary Materials, respectively.
+As in the simulation studies, AIC and BIC kept decreasing and failed to perform model selection for these subjects.
+We focus on the comparison between GAP, MR, and ICCC.

-For subject 2, both MR and ICCC select K=3 but GAP selects K=1.
-If we use the global GAP criterion, it also selects K=3.
-It is clear to see from Figure 5.4(a) that K=3 is more reasonable than K=1.
-For subject 10, ICCC, GAP (both the stepwise and global versions) and MR all select two clusters, which is in accordance with visual examination of Figure 5.4(b).
-This means that for very well defined clusters, all three criteria work well.
-For subject 11, ICCC selects K=1 but GAP (both the stepwise and global versions) and MR both select K=2.
-Judging from Figure 5.4(c), all points seem to lie on a big cluster, so we believe that K=1 is a more reasonable choice.
+For Subject 2, both MR and ICCC selected K = 3 but GAP selected K = 1.
+If we use the global GAP criterion, it also selects K = 3.
+It is clear from Figure 4(a) that K = 3 is more reasonable than K = 1.
+For Subject 10, ICCC, GAP (both the stepwise and global versions), and MR all selected two clusters, which is in accordance with visual examination of Figure 4(b).
+This means that for very well defined clusters, all three criteria worked well.
+For Subject 11, ICCC selected K = 1 but GAP (both the stepwise and global versions) and MR selected K = 2.
+Judging from Figure 4(c), all points appear to lie on a large cluster, so we believe that K = 1 is a more reasonable choice.

-Finally, we conduct functional enrichment analyses on the classified gene clusters by DAVID (Huang et al., 2009).
-Specifically, for each subject, we identified the enriched functions and pathway annotations of each cluster in Gene Ontology (Ashburner, 2000), KEGG (Ogata et al., 1999) and REACTOME (Joshi-Tope et al., 2005) curated pathway databases.
-The Bonferroni multiple testing procedure is selected to control the familywise error rate at level 0.05.
+Finally, we conducted functional enrichment analyses on the classified gene clusters by DAVID (Huang, Sherman, and Lempicki (2009)).
+Specifically, for each subject, we identified the enriched functions and pathway annotations of each cluster in Gene Ontology (Ashburner et al. (2000)), KEGG (Ogata et al. (1999)) and REACTOME (Joshi-Tope et al. (2005)) curated pathway databases.

+The Bonferroni multiple testing procedure was applied to control the familywise error rate at level 0.05.

-For Subject 10 (Symptomatic), a total of 118 significant pathways (see Table S3 in Supplementary Materials) are identified based on ICCC, GAP, and MR. For Subject 2 and 11 (Asymptomatic), only ten significant pathways (Table S4 in Supplementary Material) are identified based on ICCC and seven significant pathways (Table S5 in Supplementary Material) are identified based on the alternative model selection criteria.
-The results from Subject 10 contain much richer information about immune response than that from the asymptomatic subjects, which is as predicted and in accordance with Huang et al. (2011).
-The biological implication is that the development of influenza symptom is driven by a complex biological procedure which is characterized by the mobilization of many pathways.
+For Subject 10 (Symptomatic), a total of 118 significant pathways (see Table S3 the Supplementary Materials) were identified based on ICCC, GAP, and MR. For Subjects 2 and 11 (Asymptomatic), only ten significant pathways (Table S4 in the Supplementary Material) were identified based on ICCC and seven significant pathways (Table S5 in the Supplementary Material) were identified based on the alternative model selection criteria.
+The results from Subject 10 contained much richer information about immune response than that from the asymptomatic subjects, which is as predicted and in accordance with Huang et al. (2011).
+The biological implication is that the development of influenza symptom is driven by a complex biological procedure characterized by the mobilization of many pathways.

-Overall, the clusters determined by ICCC provide clearer decomposition and more related genes are grouped together of showing more significant immune responses functions.
-For example, for Subject 2, GO:0042742 (defense response to bacterium) is identified based on ICCC/MR, which is more specific than GO:0006952 (defense response) identified based on GAP.
-Three important pathways are enriched by the ICCC/MR approach only.
+Overall, the clusters determined by ICCC provide clearer decomposition, and related genes are grouped in pathways with more specific immune responses functions.
+For example, for Subject 2, GO:0042742 (defense response to bacterium) was identified based on ICCC/MR, which is more specific than GO:0006952 (defense response) identified based on GAP.
+Three important pathways were enriched by the ICCC/MR approach only.
 Among them the most interesting one is hsa04622 (RIG-I-like receptor signaling pathway) because it was not enriched in the symptomatic subject (Subject 10).
 This pathway is responsible for making proteins (RIG-I, MDA5, and LGP2) that are vital for the synthesis of type I interferon and other inflammatory cytokines upon recognition of viral nucleic acids.
 The lack of the activation of this pathway in Subject 10 is conspicuous.
-For Subject 11, the enriched terms based on ICCC (K=1) are exactly the same as those based on GAP/MR (K = 2).
-It shows that ICCC provides an identical but more parsimonious model than GAP and MR in this case.
+For Subject 11, the enriched terms based on ICCC (K = 1) are exactly the same as those based on GAP/MR (K = 2).
+ICCC provided an identical but more parsimonious model than GAP and MR in this case.
 More discussions on these analyses can be found in Section S4 of Supplementary Materials.